easyops-cn/next-core/etc/brick-types.api.md

 // Warning: (ae-internal-missing-underscore) The name "BuilderRouteOrBrickNode" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export type BuilderRouteOrBrickNode = BuilderBrickNode | BuilderRouteNode;
+export type BuilderRouteOrBrickNode = BuilderBrickNode | BuilderRouteNode | BuilderCustomTemplateNode;

 // @public
 export interface BuiltinBrickEventHandler {